prevent summer learning loss

 Summer is a great time for relaxation and family time.
 But it can also lead to learning loss, where a student may find themselves losing some of the skills they learned in the previous school year.
 Here are some fun ways to combat summer learning loss so they can start off the new school year ready to learn!

 - Set aside at least 30 minutes everyday for your child to read.
 Make a reading list of books that your child can look forward to reading, challenging them to try new books, and reading together can make this a fun summer activity.
+Read with PBS KIDS offers a great book list for summer reading along with many hands-on learning activities as part of PBS Kids Summer Adventure.

 - Be sure to check out the library to get new books and ask a librarian what they would recommend.
 You can also CLICK HERE for a look at fun activities our libraries have going on this summer for all ages!